polarityio/pulsedive/README.md

 ^.*\.google\.com
 ```

-If you also wanted to ignore the base domain you could add the following to your `Blacklist Domains` option:
+If you also wanted to ignore the base domain you could add the following to your `Ignored Domain Regex` option:

 ```
 google.com